Himanshu-Raj/Chit-Chat/README.md

-# Chtit-Chat
+# Appname: Chit-Chat
-This app is a fully functional chat application.
+This app is a fully functional chat application using swift-3, xcode-8 and firebase.